+The Beginnings: 1965-1978

-The AEC was replaced, in 1975, by the broader-based Energy Research and Development Administration (ERDA), and this, in turn, by the Department of Energy in 1978.
-The name of the Laboratory changed each time, too, from MSU-AEC to MSU-ERDA to MSU-DOE Plant Research Laboratory.
+changed each time, too, from MSU-AEC to MSU-ERDA to MSU-DOE Plant Research Laboratory.
 These changes broadened the Laboratory's mandate to look at basic plant processes, especially with regard to the growth of plants as a renewable resource.